Read This First

 Prompt 2: Discuss the asymmetric relationship between science’s gaining public trust and losing public trust.

-The section turns on Strategies to Manage Asymmetry.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Strategies to Manage Asymmetry in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Accumulation of Evidence